Skip to content

 */

-* Wrap a value with explicit type for parameter binding.
+* Wrap a value with explicit PostgreSQL type information for parameter binding.

 *